joshwcomeau/talk-2019/README.md

 Hi there!

+### Resources and Links

+The talk includes links to various external articles and resources.
+Your best best is to [scan the presentation](https://raw.githubusercontent.com/joshwcomeau/talk-2019/master/presentation/index.mdx) markdown file to find them, but I'll list some of the more prevalent ones here:

+-

 ### Code Snippets

 The code samples shown in the presentation can be found in [presentation/code](https://github.com/joshwcomeau/talk-2019/tree/master/presentation/code).
-They may or may not run.
-They're mostly meant to be examples, but if something caught your eye in them, have at it!
+They may or may not actually run, they're just examples

 ### Accordion